1.3. Build with AI Assistants and LLMs

 AI Assistant in Documentation#

-The Medusa documentation is equipped with an AI Assistant that can answer your questions and help you build customizations with Medusa.
+The Medusa documentation includes an AI Assistant that answers your questions and helps you build customizations with Medusa.

 Open the AI Assistant#